gumaerc-testorg/7.014-spring-2005/content/pages/recitations.md

 Biochemistry: Proteins ({{% resource_link 8768e4e8-8278-60b5-dde9-587cb5467974 "PDF" %}})

-Interactive protein structure viewing modules used for these problems may be found in the "[StarBiochem](http://star.mit.edu/biochem/index.html)" section of the MIT Software Tools for Academics & Researchers (STAR) site.
+Interactive protein structure viewing modules used for these problems may be found in the "{{% resource_link "b27a1fda-9d5f-40f7-ab1f-3e8f7189665c" "StarBiochem" %}}" section of the MIT Software Tools for Academics & Researchers (STAR) site.

 {{< tdclose >}}